Collaborator includes a server component, and a variety of clients, 3rd-party integrations, and client protocols.

 In addition to uploading files, the GUI Client gives you a taskbar icon that updates to show you whether you have any pending tasks in Collaborator.
 This is called the Tray Notifier and is available to Windows and Unix/Linux users.
 This allows users to easily access pertinent reviews and alerts the user of any new activity in reviews without being actively involved in the web browser client.

-Besides that, you can integrate Collaborator with any other external tool by using scripts, or SOAP or JSON web services.
+Besides that, you can integrate Collaborator with any other external tool by using scripts or JSON API web services.